farazsth98/ids-pcap-analysis/set1/README.md

 >The packets are all ethernet packets

 >One is a CDP packet which is sent out by Cisco devices.
-This tells us there is a Cisco device in this data
+This tells us there is a Cisco device (switch/router) in this set of data

 >A DNS query and a successful response for picard.uthscsa.edu (129.111.30.27)

->There are keepalive packets that the Cisco device sends itself every seconds to make sure the connection is still valid (otherwise it would disconnect)
+>There are keepalive packets that the Cisco device sends itself every 10 seconds to make sure the connection is still valid (otherwise it would disconnect)